suzie13/Sushma_S_Chandra/projects/Quadrotor_Autonomous_Control/index.md

         type: paragraph
         title: "Overview"
         body: "
-        The goal was to develop a quadrotor autopilot system that can fly autonomously.
+        The goal was to develop a quadrotor autopilot system that can fly autonomously. <br>
-        The sub-goals of the project involved :
+        The sub-goals of the project involved : <br>
-        - control of the quadrotor manually via keyboard
+        - control of the quadrotor manually via keyboard <br>
-        - control of the quadrotor manually via joystick
+        - control of the quadrotor manually via joystick <br>
-        - autonomous control of the quadrotor via Vive Lighthouse
+        - autonomous control of the quadrotor via Vive Lighthouse <br>
         <br>
         <br>
         "
     -
         type: paragraph
         title: "Hardware setup"
-        body: "
+        body: " The harware components of the quadrotor that were assembled primarily comprises <br>
+        the WIFI module, IMU (Inertial Measurement Unit) sensor, raspberry pi, 4 motors and a rechargable lithium battery.<br>
+        Additional harware that was used was a joystick and vive sensor.<br>
         <br>
         <br>